openshift/enhancements/enhancements/installer/aws-permissions-check-bypass.md

 type CloudCredentialsMode string

 const (
-	// MintMode is the annotation on the cluster's cloud credentials to
-	// indicate that CCO should be creating users for each
+	// MintMode indicates that CCO should be creating users for each
 	// CredentialsRequest.
 	MintMode CloudCredentialsMode = "mint"

-	// PassthroughMode is the annotation on the cluster's cloud credentials
-	// to indicate that CCO should just copy over the cluster's cloud
+	// PassthroughMode indicates that CCO should just copy over the cluster's cloud
 	// credentials for each CredentialsRequest.
-	PassthroughMode CloudCredentialsMode = "passthrough" )
+	PassthroughMode CloudCredentialsMode = "passthrough"

+	// ManualMode indicates that CCO should not process CredentialsRequests.
+	// (this is used when the admin will be providing credentials manually).
+	ManualMode CloudCredentialsMode = "manual"
+)
 ```